sdomi/mpv-netsync/README.md

 ### Quirks

-- If mpv crashes miserably, you might have installed a plugin for a wrong version of lua.
-Check what version is in use by mpv (look at error paths) and what version is in use by luarocks; If they're different, install luarocks for apropriate lua version and then repeat `httpclient` installation
 - Unencrypted pass over raw http is always a good idea (as in, don't use your real password...)
 - Dropped frames shouldn't be a problem, but slow connection *could*